 Select the number of command retries from the Retry drop-down list.
-This option is available for almost all the command types (except Db Query, Redshift Query, Refresh Table, Quantum, and Workflow).
+This option is available for almost all the command types (except Db Query, Redshift Query, Refresh Table, and Workflow).
 But Retry is available on subcommand level under the Workflow command.

 Configuring retry initiates a blind retry of the command.
 This may lead to data corruption if the command execution fails and writes partial data.
 For example, a retry of failed

 INSERT INTOquery can lead to data corruption.